poac-dev/poac/README.md

 ## Installation

-Since all packages through these providers may not be maintained by Poac owners, install them at your own risk.
+Since packages through these providers may not be maintained by Poac owners, install them at your own risk.

 [![Packaging status](https://repology.org/badge/vertical-allrepos/poac.svg)](https://repology.org/project/poac/versions)